Luwin95/Cliffhangout/README.md

 Your DB is now ready to work.

 #### Struts Configuration
-In order to make struts working properly you need to add under cliffhangout-webapp/src/main/webapp/resources a struts.properties.
+In order to make struts working properly you need to add under cliffhangout-webapp/src/main/resources a struts.properties file.
 The minimal struts configuration to add is the following :

 ```